-4 SYSTEM PLAN

-This chapter introduces the Journey 2050 System Plan.
+Swift Orange Line 4 SYSTEM PLAN This chapter introduces the Journey 2050 System Plan.
 The System Plan was developed by considering the Mission and Vision highlighted in Chapter 2 and planning context summarized in Chapter 3, including emerging trends, land use considerations, community input, and transit operations.

-The 2050 System Plan is designed to get people from where they are to where they want to be, following the priorities of Equity, Efficiency, and the Environment.

-The System Plan is designed to provide service between high-density population and employment areas, regional high-capacity transit, along expected high transit demand corridors, while also considering priority populations in the region that may rely more heavily on transit than the rest of the county.
+THIS CHAPTER HIGHLIGHTS - The Journey 2050 System Plan. - Benefits of implementing the System Plan. - Service types, long-term priorities, and operating principles. <complex-block> The 2050 System Plan is designed to get people from where they are to where they want to be, following the priorities of Equity, Efficiency, and the Environment.
+The System Plan is designed to provide service between high-density population and employment areas, regional highcapacity transit, along expected high transit demand corridors, while also considering priority populations in the region that may rely more heavily on transit than the rest of the county.
 The extension of Link light rail to downtown Everett provides new opportunities to take advantage of new regional service connections.
 Additionally, since the previous Long Range Plan, additional Swift bus rapid transit (BRT) lines are planned and operating and new service types will become a larger part of the Community Transit system, such as the "Zip" on-demand pilot program in the Alderwood Mall area of Lynnwood.
 This context guides where and how Community Transit will provide service in the future-changing from a commuter-focused transit system to a system-oriented one connecting customers to regional high-capacity transit and local destinations within the Snohomish County.
 The growth in population and jobs in Snohomish County and within the region also point to the need to reinvest in existing corridors to provide more frequent and reliable service.
 The Community Transit System Plan and service types established in Journey 2050 are described in the following section.

+Service Types Overview

 The System Plan is based on three distinct service types that are described in more detail on the following pages:

 - Swift BRT

 - Regular Bus

 - Innovative Services

 The System Plan achieves productivity with expanded transit service and investments in speed and reliability improvements on high-demand corridors.
 Additionally, geographic service expansion through fixed-route Regular Bus - Base or Innovative Services will provide more tailored transit options for local travel.
 The service types and general operating principles are summarized in Figure 9, and the System Plan is shown in Figure 12.

 THE JOURNEY 2050 SYSTEM PLAN INCORPORATES: